Incidence of Lung and Bronchus Cancer by County, New Mexico, 2017-2021

 Definition

 Lung cancer incidence refers to the number of persons newly diagnosed with lung cancer during a specified time period, such as a single year or a five-year time interval.
-Measures include 1) the number of newly diagnosed lung cancer cases; and 2) age-adjusted lung cancer incidence rate (adjusted by the direct method to the 2000 US standard population).
+Measures include 1) age-adjusted lung cancer incidence rate (adjusted by the direct method to the 2000 US standard population) and 2) age-adjusted incidence rates by race/ethnicity.
 All rates are expressed per 100,000 persons.

 Data Notes